Reflective Meditation: International Online Retreat – in your home

 “All the benefits of a traditional retreat without the multiple expenses of travel, lodging, pet-sitter, time off work, etc. I was able to participate in this retreat because I could do so online.
 I am grateful for the opportunity, and I am pleased that an online retreat, such as this one, is more accessible to people of limited financial means, or who are not able to travel.”

-Feel free to reach out and contact us to better acquaint yourself with our residential retreat and philosophy:
+Feel free to reach out and contact us to better acquaint yourself with our practice:

 Linda Modaro: email@example.com | Nelly Kaufer: firstname.lastname@example.org